Distributed Wasserstein Barycenters via Displacement Interpolation: Proofs of results in Section

 Now, consider any $m\in V$ and construct a directed acyclic subgraph $G'=(V,E')$, $E'\subset E$, of $G$ as follows: $m$ is the unique node with zero out-degree (i.e, $(m,i)\notin E'$ for any $i\in V$) and there exists a unique directed path from any node $i\in V\setminus\{m\}$ to $m$.
 Such subgraph $G'$ exists because $G$ is strongly connected.
 Consider any $\epsilon>0$ and time $t$.
 Then, the selection process just described above can make all nodes $\bar{m}$ with zero in-degree in $G'$ (i.e., any $\bar{m}\in V$ such that $(i,\bar{m})\notin E'$ for any $i\in V\setminus\{\bar{m}\}$) satisfy $W_2(\mu_{\bar{m}}(t+T),\mu_m(t+T))=W_2(\mu_{\bar{m}}(t+T),\mu_m(t))<\frac{\epsilon}{2}$ for some $T$.
 Then, as a consequence of~\eqref{eq:path}, $W_2(\mu_i(t+T),\mu_j(t+T))<\frac{\epsilon}{2}$ for any $i\in V$, and the triangle inequality then implies $W_2(\mu_i(t+T),\mu_j(t+T))<\epsilon$ for any $j\in V$.
 Finally, for any $i,j\in V$, the event ``$W_2(\mu_i(t+T),\mu_j(t+T))<\epsilon$ for some $T>0$" has a positive probability to occur at any time $t$ because any selection of a finite sequence of edges has positive probability to occur at any time $t$.
 This finishes the proof of claim~\ref{aux:claim_3}.

-Now, note that the event in result~\ref{aux:claim_3}, due to its persistence, will eventually happen with probability one.
+Now, the event in~\ref{aux:claim_3}, due to its persistence, will eventually happen with probability one.
 Assume it happens at time $t$.
-Then, we claim that $\epsilon$ in this event could have been chosen so that, for any time $t'\geq t$ and any $i,j,p\in V$, \begin{enumerate}[label=(i.\alph*)] {\value{saveenum}} \item $\sigma_{ij,t'}=\sigma_{ij,t}$, and \item $\sigma_{ij,t'}=\sigma_{ip,t'}\circ\sigma_{pj,t'}$. \end{enumerate} Now we prove the claim.
+Then we claim that $\epsilon$ in this event in this event could have been chosen sufficiently small so that, for any time $t'\geq t$ and any $i,j,p\in V$, \begin{enumerate}[label=(i.\alph*)] {\value{saveenum}} \item $\sigma_{ij,t'}=\sigma_{ij,t}$, and \item $\sigma_{ij,t'}=\sigma_{ip,t'}\circ\sigma_{pj,t'}$. \end{enumerate} Now we prove the claim.
 Firstly, note that from~\ref{aux:claim_3} and the fact that the measures are discrete uniform at every time with probability one, we can consider a small enough $\epsilon$ such that for any $i,j\in V$ and any permutation map $\sigma\neq \sigma_{ij,t}$,

 Such choice of $\epsilon$ implies that $\sigma_{ip,t}\circ\sigma_{pj,t}=\sigma_{ij,t}$ for any $i,j,p\in V$; otherwise, if $\sigma_{ip,t}\circ\sigma_{pj,t}\neq\sigma_{ij,t}$, then we obtain a contradiction: